 Visit Photographers Gallery & Gibraltar Photographic Societies websites.
 Visit other photographic specific websites & familiarise yourself with The National Geographic Photography Competition.
 Start to take photographs and look for opportunities to take a great image; focus on a theme, for example portraits.
 Aim to capture as much details as possible then manipulate with these on Photoshop.
 We would recommend investing in a DSLR camera, the following are all suitable cameras ranging from 300-900 GBP.
-Please note it is not essential to purchase a new camera as we have 2 in school Canon 1300D illustrators, multimedia artists, video producers, online publishers, animation artists, game designers and many other digital careers is undergoing unprecedented growth.
+Please note it is not essential to purchase a new camera as we have 2 in school.

-Canon 750D Canon 800D Canon 7D Mark II
+Canon 1300D Canon 750D Canon 800D Canon 7D Mark II